sensu/sensu-docs-legacy/0.11/extensions.md

 end
 {% endhighlight %}

-Event data and settings are passed to extensions just like plug-ins.
+Event data is passed to extensions just like plug-ins.
 See:

 [Events](events.html)

+The settings hash is passed to the extension as instance data (in the @settings instance variable).

 [Settings](settings.html)